Derandex/ope/README.md

       * (ensures that keyring is ready)
    7. keyring.set_password(service_name="OnBoard", username="PLACEHOLDER", password="PLACEHOLDER")
       * (replace PLACEHOLDER with your credentials)
-      * (Keyring utilizes microsoft's built in secruity protocols to secure credentials rather than sending passwords over internet in plain text)
+      * (Keyring utilizes microsoft's built in secruity protocols to secure credentials rather than sending passwords in plain text)
+3. Update URL (main.py) and html dictionaries as needed (setting.ini)

 #### IMPORTANT
 A lot of other varaibles go into making a good web bot.
 I only covered a short list of them due to time and the nature of the website.
 If you are looking to improve the detection of a web bot you will need to research other areas such as rotating proxies.
 There are numerous of YT videos that explain this in detail.